Iowa vs. Kansas State Women's Basketball Predictions & Picks - November 16

 Iowa Performance Insights (2022-23)

-- The Hawkeyes' +589 scoring differential last season (outscoring opponents by 15.5 points per game) was a result of putting up 87.3 points per game (first in college basketball) while giving up 71.8 per contest (331st in college basketball).
+- The Hawkeyes outscored opponents by 15.5 points per game last season, with a +589 scoring differential overall.
+They put up 87.3 points per game (first in college basketball) and allowed 71.8 per contest (331st in college basketball).

-- In conference games last year, Iowa averaged more points per game (89.2) than its season average (87.3).
+- On offense, Iowa averaged 89.2 points per game last season in conference contests.
+As a comparison, its season average (87.3 points per game) was 1.9 PPG lower.

-- The Hawkeyes scored 89.4 points per game last season when playing at home, which was 3.5 more points than they averaged in road games (85.9).
+- When playing at home, the Hawkeyes scored 3.5 more points per game last year (89.4) than they did when playing on the road (85.9).

-- Defensively Iowa was better in home games last season, surrendering 65.0 points per game, compared to 78.5 away from home.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.